Fishnfly/fishnfly.github.io/_posts/2025-02-15-morocco-field-notes.md

 **February 2–15**

-Rabat → Fez → Erfoud → Sahara (Merzouga) → Aït Benhaddou → Marrakesh → Essaouira → Casablanca [1](https://travelnfish-my.sharepoint.com/personal/mike_fishnfly_net/Documents/Microsoft%20Copilot%20Chat%20Files/TRAVELDOCUMENTS%20-%203003462%20-%201d23b802.pdf)
+Rabat → Fez → Erfoud → Sahara (Merzouga) → Aït Benhaddou → Marrakesh → Essaouira → Casablanca.

 This route mattered less for the stops themselves than for what changed between them.